Program Name: MBA

 I have a bachelor’s in psychology and minors in communications, French and dance.

-How was your experience at Portland State University?
+How was your experience at The School of Business at Portland State?

 Through my cohort, international experience, events and guest speakers, Portland State University has introduced me to a lot of people I would not have met otherwise.
 Some of these people have helped me discover career possibilities that I did not know existed.
 In the classroom, I gained the tools I needed to apply my knowledge in my career.
 As a part-time MBA student, I also learned how to better manage my time and balance competing priorities while balancing career, school and life.